lunaru/vim-twig/readme.md

         $ mkdir -p ~/.vim/bundle
         $ cd ~/.vim/bundle

-3. Make a clone of the `vim-less` repository:
+3. Make a clone of the `vim-twig` repository:

-        $ git clone git://github.com/lunaru/vim-less.git
+        $ git clone git://github.com/lunaru/vim-twig.git
         [...]
         $ ls
-        vim-less/
+        vim-twig/

 That's it.
 Pathogen should handle the rest.
-Opening a file with a `.less` extension will load everything.
+Opening a file with a `.twig` extension will load everything.

 ### Updating

-1. Change into the `~/.vim/bundle/vim-less/` directory:
+1. Change into the `~/.vim/bundle/vim-twig/` directory:

-        $ cd ~/.vim/bundle/vim-less
+        $ cd ~/.vim/bundle/vim-twig

 2. Pull in the latest changes: